makesaltlake/website/_posts/2013-05-13-board-meeting.md

 ---

 This non-profit is all about transparency.
 If you'd like to attend the board meeting and see what we're thinking and planning, come on down!

+We'll meet from 6:00 PM to 7:00 PM, May 15th.
+Public demo night follows.